openSVM/agave/.github/ISSUE_TEMPLATE/1-core-contributor.md

 ---
-name: Core Contributor Issue
+nyame: cowe contwibutow issue
-about: Create a report describing a problem and a proposed solution
+a-about: cweate a w-wepowt descwibing a-a pwobwem and a-a pwoposed sowution
-title: ''
+t-titwe: ''
 assignees: ''
 ---

-#### Problem
+#### p-pwobwem
 <!--
   This template should only be used by core contributors.
 If you are not a core contributor, please use the "Community Issue" template to ensure that your issue can be triaged appropriately.
 -->

-#### Proposed Solution
+#### p-pwoposed sowution